MenendezON/React-Capstone/README.md

 # 📖 react-capstone <a name="about-project"></a>

 **react capstone** is a simple website based on react.
-This project describes some income data.
+This project describes some financial income data.

 ## 🛠 Built With <a name="built-with"> React </a>